C0de-D0wnl0ad/JaFont/README.md

 -------------------------------
 **NOTE**

-I did not create or devolop this program, I am only redistributing it as the developer allowed in his release's readme.txt
+I did not create, nor devolop this program, I am only redistributing it as the developer allowed in his release's readme.txt

 -------------------------------